Home

 • Your political affiliation or a group that works toward a cause you believe in

-• You want something to brag about
+• You want to boost your ego

 • You’re bored and need something to do

-Consider also your capabilities:
+It's also worthwhile to evaluate honestly your capabilities:

 • What are your physical or energy limitations?